-Enrolling On The MFA List-Serve
+Enrolling On The MFA List-Serve, Facebook Page, and Other Services

 The MFA in SNHF program maintains an active email list-serve.
 During the year we send important notices and information via the list-serve.
-Often this information is not distributed in any other way.
 Please keep your contact information current.
+The MFA in SNHF Face-book page is an invaluable resource that links you to your fellow students, other cohorts, and program alumni.
+This is a "closed" page, and you will receieve instruction on how to join.
+There may be additional communication streams that you will be asked to join.